 A Sanskrit inscription on the southern dial tells the story of conservation and renovation of this Narivalaya Yantra.
-It is very interesting, how first the Lord Ganesha is remembered, then the purpose of the instrument explained, then the curiosity of the ancestor who built it acknowledged before getting into the details of renovation.
+It is very interesting, how first the Lord Ganesha is remembered, then the purpose of the instrument explained, then the curiosity of the ancestor who built it acknowledged before getting into the details of the renovation.
 I wish ASI translates it for the visitors.

 This is a large metal disc made of Ashtdhatu with the Nakshatras or constellations marked on it.
 Technically, it is called Astrolabe.

 We had great fun at Raj Yantra.
 As soon as my eyes touched Raj Yantra – I read Rohini written in Devanagari script.
 I looked around and found some more names of Nakshatras written.
-Now, I am also named after a Nakshatra and hence began our search for my name on the Raj Yantra at Jantar Mantar.
+Now, I am also named after a Nakshatra and hence began our search for my name on the Raj Yantra.
 With a bit of help from Google, we found it almost at the top right of the disc.
 Believe me, I was on top of the world as soon as we found Anuradha written on Raj Yantra.
-Our guide, Dinesh Ji, took us more seriously this point onwards and spent good 3 hours showing and explaining the rest of Jantar Mantar to us.
+Our guide, Dinesh Ji, took us more seriously this point onwards and spent good 3 hours showing and explaining the rest of the place to us.

 There are two hanging discs at Raj Yantra – one of them is a prototype potentially in iron and the second is the one I talk about above.

 Raj Yantra is used once a month to work out the Indian Calendar.

 Rasivalaya Yantra is made of 12 yantras – one each for a zodiac sign.
 These measure the transition of the zodiac through the Meridien.
 Each instrument looks similar and has a resemblance to Samrat Yantra but each is mathematically different.
-This instrument is found only in the Jaipur Jantar Mantar.
+This instrument is found only here.

 On an ego trip, I just looked at the instrument of Scorpio in detail.

 Ram Yantra is a lovely instrument.
 I remember Ram Yantra from Delhi Jantar Mantar where it is lovely in Red color.